-- topical antibiotics – creams, lotions, sprays or drops, which are often used to treat skin infections
+- Topical antibiotics – creams, lotions, sprays or drops, which are often used to treat skin infections

-- injections of antibiotics – these can be given as an injection or infusion through a drip directly into the blood or muscle, and are usually reserved for more serious infections
+- Injections of antibiotics – these can be given as an injection or infusion through a drip directly into the blood or muscle, and are usually reserved for more serious infections

-It is essential to finish taking a prescribed course of antibiotics, even if you feel better, unless a healthcare professional tells you otherwise.
+It's essential to finish taking a prescribed course of antibiotics, even if you feel better, unless a healthcare professional tells you otherwise.
 If you stop taking an antibiotic part way through a course, the bacteria can become resistant to the antibiotic.